Golden Year Two

 After the Wolf affair, the Clubfoot case begins.
 Clubfoot Beggs, a villain with a clubfoot and a hook for a hand, murders the patriarch of the wealthy Storme family, Harley Storme, and then defeats Batman in a fight.
 Clubfoot has long had problems with the Storme family.
 The next day Bruce and Commissioner Gordon are in attendance for the reading of the Storme family will.
 The Storme’s are infuriated when no one is given a dime.
 Ward, the family lawyer who is also an heir to Harley, notes that a letter regarding further information about the family fortune is to be read in a month’s time.
 That night, Clubfoot kills another Storme.
 Varrick, a loan shark hoping to have cashed in on Tommy Storme’s patrimony, hears word that Tommy has received ziltch, so he personally pays Ward a visit to get the info about the upcoming letter.
 Batman also pays Ward a visit and beats away Varrick and his men.
 Meanwhile, Clubfoot keeps killing off the other Stormes.
 The Dynamic Duo eventually learns that Clubfoot is actually Ward in disguise, having kidnapped the real Clubfoot in an attempt to frame him for the murders of the Stormes.
 The letter to have been read next month stated that the last remaining living heir to Harley would have been willed a gold mine.
 Ward, with this knowledge, began his ruse to kill the Stormes and frame Clubfoot.
 In the end, Batman easily defeats Ward and sends him to jail.

 Following the Clubfoot case, Batman successfully battles African Pygmies aboard a train bound for Gotham.
 The Pygmies have followed the famed explorer Professor Drake all the way to the states because he has kidnapped their god, a 25-foot tall living, breathing Neanderthal man—the so-called “missing link.”
 Dubbed “Goliath” by Drake, the giant caveman has also been completely tamed by the professor.
 The next day news spreads of the scientific discovery and circus promoters Hackett and Snead wish to incorporate Goliath in their show.
-When Drake refuses he gets a bullet in the head—despite being under the watch and guard of Robin—and Hackett and Snead make it look like suicide.
+When Drake refuses, he gets a bullet in the head—despite being under the watch and guard of Robin—and Hackett and Snead make it look like suicide.
 A day later, poor Goliath is in a cage of a touring circus.
-When he recognizes on of Hackett and Snead’s henchmen at the show, he realizes that his new masters are responsible for Drake’s death and goes on a rampage.
-Batman and Robin show up and control the situation, but Goliath falls from the peak of the big top to his death.
+When he recognizes one of Hackett and Snead’s henchmen at the show, Goliath realizes that his new masters are responsible for Drake’s death and goes on a rampage.
+Batman and Robin show up and control the situation, but Goliath falls from the peak of the big top tent to his death.

 –FLASHBACK: From World’s Finest Comics #65.
 Batman saves Robin from being run over by a truck.